Orders

 • Disclosed Qty (%) – optionally show only part of the quantity to the market.
 Any value below 10% is raised to 10% and any value above 100% is capped when you submit; leave it at 0 to keep the current disclosed quantity.

 • A live LTP and market depth ladder when the selected orders are for a single symbol — click any bid or ask price to drop it into the Price field.
-When you select orders across different symbols, the live price and depth are hidden.
+When you select orders across different symbols, the ladder at the top is hidden, because depth has no meaning across mixed symbols.

 Press ENTER to submit or ESC to close.